vorburger/blog/ml/adk-ollama.md

 $
 ```

-There is still some work left to "fully integrate this upstream", and perhaps iron out some kinds.
+There is still some work left to "fully integrate this upstream", and perhaps iron out some early teething issues.

 Enjoy!